tdejager/tutorial_bot/README.md

 1. There is a potential flaw in the code: for the synchronization primitives I'm using an `std::sync::RwLock` from the standard library.
 Tokio also provides the same primitives but instead the blocking methods can be `.await`'ed.
 Do you have an idea what problem this can cause and why?
+Look a the `test/async_examples.rs` to see the difference in usage.